schnusch/sysprog2024/4-simple-login/README.md

 Since `scanf` does not do any bounds checking, we can override the return address if we make `scanf` read 216 bytes into *password*.

+### Implementation

+[overflow.c](./overflow.c) takes a hexadecimal address as an argument and generates an input for `simple_login` that will exploit the buffer overflow and makes `simple_login` execute code at that address.

+### Test

+`make test-overflow-sigsegv` runs `simple_login` with an input that makes it jump to 0xFFFFFFFF. `make gdb-overflow` runs the same in gdb and prints relevant information while running.
+You can see that `verify_password` returns execution to 0xFFFFFF.